JakeSteam/blog-programming/_drafts/2025-01-19-publishing-on-google-play-without-exposing-info.md

 2. You'll then make a **new "Organisation" Google Play profile**, and verify it with your company's info.
 3. Finally, you'll **transfer your apps** and all associated services, and delete your old profile.

 That's it!
-If any of it seems at all unclear, time to get into lots of detail as I document this process I _never_ want to go through it again...
+If any of it seems at all unclear, time to get into lots of detail as I document this process I _never_ want to go through it again!
+There's also lots of tips around verification [in this r/androiddev post](https://www.reddit.com/r/androiddev/comments/1emalfy/useful_information_about_gp_account_verification/).

 ## Scenario

 In July 2023, Google announced [a controversial policy](https://android-developers.googleblog.com/2023/07/boosting-trust-and-transparency-in-google-play.html) requiring all developers to verify this information.
 This sounded fairly innocent and easy, until [looking at the detailed requirements](https://support.google.com/googleplay/android-developer/answer/14177239) for **personal accounts**.
-Specifically, if you're earning money:
+Specifically, if you're earning money the following will be public:

 1. Your legal name
 2. Your phone number